originjs/vue-codemod-docs/User Guide.md

 #### Manual Migration Guide

-`vue-codemod`  will detect the patterns that need to be upgraded manually and print to the console (will create a log file if  `-f log` argument is declared).
+During the operation of `vue-codemod`, the patterns that need to be manually upgraded will be identified and printed to the console as an object (will create a log file if  `-f log` is declared).
+For more details, please refer to [Manual Migration Guide](Manual%20Migration%20Guide.md).

 Here is the example:

 ```null
 The list that you need to migrate your codes mannually: